 Concordia University-Saint Paul is regionally accredited by The Higher Learning Commission (HLC).

-Walden University is regionally accredited by The Higher Learning Commission (HLC).
+Bethel University is regionally accredited by the Higher Learning Commission (HLC).

 Minnesota State University Mankato got its start as the Mankato Normal School in 1868.
 It is the second-oldest university in the state’s university system.
 Its transition to a comprehensive university began in 1957 alongside a boom in enrollment.
 The school expanded beyond teacher training to cater to the influx of new students.
 The school provides over 220 degree programs in total, spanning eight academic colleges.